mbalitoh56/Hospital_Appointment_Scheduling/Domain Model Document.md

 Most importantly, I learned that **clear design decisions** backed by requirement traceability improve the system’s coherence.
 Aligning diagrams with previous artifacts, such as use cases and state diagrams, ensures that every part of the system is justified and purposeful.

 ---

-Let me know if you'd like this saved into a document or combined with other parts of your project!